Public Consultation Open

 • 3

-Converts the existing one-way southbound local road into a northbound cycle route bypassing N11 Junction 11 and Junction 10.
+Converts the existing one-way southbound local road (one way road after Barry's bridge) into a northbound cycle route bypassing N11 Junction 11 and Junction 10.

 • 4

-Bus route is retained but altered, with a relocated bus stop from the Grove bar to a roundabout a 7 minute walk from the previous bus stop.
+Bus route is retained but altered, with a relocated bus stop from the Grove bar to a roundabout that does not have any parking or safe place to pull in.

 • 5